2i2c-org/2i2c-org.github.io/content/jobs/2022/product-community-lead.md

 Below are several skills that will make somebody well-suited for this role.
 There is significant scope to develop new skills and grow in the role, and some flexibility in emphasizing different aspects of the role based on the applicant’s skill sets and interests.

-* Experience with community management and engagement, with a focus on teaching and sharing knowledge with others.
+* Experience with **community management and engagement**, with a focus on teaching and sharing knowledge with others.
-* Experience with product management and guidance, with a focus on collaboration with engineering teams at both a design and an implementation level.
+* Experience with **product management and guidance**, with a focus on collaboration with engineering teams at both a design and an implementation level.
-* Experience with technical communication and documentation skills.
+* Experience with **technical communication and documentation skills**.
 * Experience at strategic development and building organizations or teams (particularly distributed or technology-focused ones).
-* Experience with data science workflows in research, education, and scholarship, with a focus on open workflows and [FAIR principles](https://www.go-fair.org/fair-principles/).
+* Experience with **data science workflows** in research, education, and scholarship, with a focus on open workflows and [FAIR principles](https://www.go-fair.org/fair-principles/).
-* Experience using an open source language in a research/education setting.
+* Experience **using an open source language** in a research/education setting.
-* An interest in learning about workflows with the open source language Python, and open source workflows around it for research and education.
+* An interest in learning about **workflows with the open source language Python**, and open source workflows around it for research and education.
-* Experience or strong interest in cloud infrastructure and data workflows for research or education, and how this can lead to more collaboration, openness, and productivity (for example, via managed services and [Analysis Ready, Cloud Optimized datasets](https://eartharxiv.org/repository/view/2726/)).
+* Experience or strong interest in **cloud infrastructure and data workflows** for research or education, and how this can lead to more collaboration, openness, and productivity (for example, via managed services and [Analysis Ready, Cloud Optimized datasets](https://eartharxiv.org/repository/view/2726/)).
-* Experience with distributed and complex open source communities and ability to communicate and collaborate effectively with these communities.
+* Experience with **distributed and complex open source communities** and ability to communicate and collaborate effectively with these communities.